ewowi/ESP32Instances/README.md

 ESP32Instances is a [MoonModules](http://MoonModules.org) product, ⚖️GPL-v3

-# Run
+# InstallRun

-Up and running in seconds:

 * Clone this repo to folder xyz (choose your place)
 * ```cd xyz```
+* install nodeJS if not installed already
+* ```npm init -y``` to create package.json
+* ```npm install ws``` to enable websockets

+# Run

 * ```node ESP32Instances.js``` to start a webserver listening to udp 65506 and hosting html on 8192.
 65506 is used by WLED and Moon.
 8192 can be changed if you prefer another port.
 * ```index.html``` to start the webpage showing the instances.
 Click on the IP number to go to the Instance itself

-# Install

-In case nodeJS or ws is not installed:

-* install nodeJS if not installed already
-* ```npm init -y``` to create package.json
-* ```npm install ws``` to enable websockets

 # Remarks